Les: finding his voice

 SPEAK OUT!® is an evidenced-based speech program for people with Parkinson's Disease.
 SPEAK OUT!® aims to improve a participants speech and voice through a combination of education, individual speech therapy sessions, daily practice, and regular assessments delivered over 8-12 sessions.
 These therapies may also have positive impacts on swallowing.
 For more information on SPEAK OUT!® visit The Parkinson’s Voice Project.

-At Allied Therapy Services we have speech pathologists who can provide the SPEAK OUT!® program in person in the Greater Geelong region or via telehealth in other regions.
+At Allied Therapy Services we have speech pathologists who can provide the SPEAK OUT!® program in person in the Greater Geelong and Albury-Wodonga regions or via telehealth in other regions.

 Previous